Viralmaniar/viralmaniar.github.io/_posts/2024-01-14-Destroying Cloud Infrastructure with Nuking Tools.md

   -
 ---

-cloud computing has become the backbone of countless businesses, ensuring the security of cloud infrastructure is of atmost importance.
+Cloud computing has become the backbone of countless businesses, ensuring the security of cloud infrastructure is of utmost importance.
+Misconfigurations, unused resources, and forgotten deployments can lead to potential vulnerabilities, compliance issues, and unnecessary costs to the business.
+In this blog, we'll look at how ransomware groups can mess up a company's cloud security using powerful open-source tools.
+They do this by targeting insecure resources and nuking the whole setup, putting the organisation at risk.